Musical elements in the discrete-time representation of sound: Variation in the basic note

 \item The violet noise is similar to the blue noise, but its gain is $6dB$ per octave:

 \item The black noise has higher losses than $6dB$ for octave:

 \item The gray noise is defined as a white noise subject to one of the ISO-audible curves.
 Those curves are obtained by experiments and are imperative to obtain $\alpha_i$.
-An implementation of ISO 226, which is the last revision of these curves, is in the \massa\ toolbox~\cite{MASSA}.
+An implementation of ISO 226, which is the last established revision of these curves, is in the \massa\ toolbox as an auxiliary file~\cite{MASSA}. \end{itemize}